bigchaindb/bigchaindb/docs/source/models.md

 - `id`: sha3 hash of the contents of `block` (i.e. the timestamp, list of transactions, node_pubkey, and voters).
 This is also a RethinkDB primary key; that's how we ensure that all blocks are unique.
 - `block`: The actual block
-    - `timestamp`: timestamp when the block was created
+    - `timestamp`: timestamp when the block was created.
+It's provided by the node that created the block.
     - `transactions`: the list of transactions included in the block
     - `node_pubkey`: the public key of the node that create the block
     - `voters`: list public keys of the federation nodes.
 Since the size of the